Zuehlke/templates/README.md

 ## Contributing

+See the [CONTRIBUTING] document.
 Thank you, [contributors]!

+  [CONTRIBUTING]: CONTRIBUTING.md
   [contributors]: https://github.com/zuehlke/templates/graphs/contributors

 ## License

 Open source **templates** is Copyright (c) 2017 Zühlke.
-It contains free software and data that may be redistributed under the terms specified in the [LICENSE] file.
+It contains free software that may be redistributed under the terms specified in the [LICENSE] file.

 [LICENSE]: /LICENSE